 If you’re still looking to build your credit but a secured credit card doesn’t sound like a fit for you, there are alternatives!
 Unlike traditional secured credit cards, Chime’s new Credit Builder card does not check your credit at application and has no minimum security deposit.

-Chime’s new Credit Builder is a no fee, 0% APR secure credit card that allows you to build your credit.
+Chime’s new Credit Builder is a secure credit card with no annual fee or interest that allows you to build your credit.
 Chime reports payments to major credit bureaus so everyday purchases like gas, groceries, bills, and subscriptions can all count towards your credit score.
-Learn more and join the waitlist today!
+Apply today!

 Find the card that best fits your needs